SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/InANutshell/InANutshell.md

     open
 ```

 A presenter may also have a model that is a domain object you need to interact with to display or update data.
-In this case, your presenter class should inherit from `SpPresenterWithModel` so that the presenter keeps a reference to the domain object and gets changed when the model changes (See Chapter *@cha_fundamentals_of_spec@*).
+In this case, your presenter class should inherit from `SpPresenterWithModel` so that the presenter keeps a reference to the domain object and gets changed when the model changes (see Chapter *@cha_fundamentals_of_spec@*).

 A presenter defines layouts.
 One is mandatory.
 If you want to display a presenter with the default layout, you can use the `open` or `openDialog` methods.
 The former will open a new window with the presenter while the latter will open a blocking dialog with the presenter.